Why Our Readers Think We’re the

 We know that people who care about classical music are a small minority, so it is useless to advertise subscriptions in mass-market magazines.

-You get a 250-300 page magazine that is mostly record reviews but also includes an Overview of one composer’s music on records, an annual index, editorials, and feature articles on the classical music world.
-(All our record reviews are of CDs, the dominant medium.
+You get a 224-288 page magazine that is mostly record reviews but some also include an Overview of one composer’s music on records, an annual index, editorials, and feature articles on the classical music world.
+(All our record reviews are of CDs).

 Publicity and propaganda are everywhere in the land.
 Quite a few reviewers in quite a few magazines just seem to echo the hype of the publicists.
 Here at ARG we resist the great marketing machines as much as we can.
 We listen critically and report what our ears tell us.
 We are not automatically in favor of the newest sound or the newest recording.
 Often older is better.
 We are not always happy with CD packaging.
 Many of the Big Names have made some bad recordings.